keberle94/machinery/docs/Dealing-with-Duplication-of-Data.md

 ## Current Situation

 When a system is inspected some data is duplicated.
-This happens when multiple scopes handle and store the same information.
+This happens for example when multiple scopes handle and store the same information.
 An example is repositories: The repositories are queried and then stored in `manifest.json` by the repositories scope.
 Additionally the files in `/etc/zypp/repos.d` contain the same information and are handled by unmanaged-files.
 Another example are users and groups, which are handled by the scopes 'users' and 'groups'.
 The files `/etc/passwd`, `/etc/shadow`, and `/etc/group` contain the same information.
-Configuration files are handled by the scope changed-configuration-files.
+Configuration files are handled by the scope config-files.

-Duplication of this data leads to problems like the same repository appearing multiple times on a build image.
+Duplication of this data leads to problems like the same repository appearing multiple times on a build image because it's applied by the config-files and the repositories scope.

 ## Current Approach

 Currently a hard coded list of files is used to filters out the problematic files when an image is build, a kiwi or AutoYaST profile is exported.
+So, the current approach tries no to apply config files when they are already covered on an more abstract level.
 This makes sure the data is not duplicated.

 ## Underlying Reason

 Depending on the use case different levels of abstraction of the data are needed: